 Halloween has been recognized as one of the least eco-friendly holidays for quite some time.
-From candy wrappers, costumes made from harmful materials, and single-use decor made from non-sustainable materials and that require a lot of energy to produce, it is far from a sustainable celebration.
+From candy wrappers, to a Halloween costume made from harmful materials, and single-use decor made from non-sustainable materials and that require a lot of energy to produce, it is far from a sustainable celebration.

 If you aren’t already aware, the majority of costumes sold at Halloween super-stores are made with toxic materials like PVC which contains phthalate.
 When these sometimes flame-retardant materials find their way to a landfill, they leak toxic chemicals into the environment that may cause adverse health effects over time.
 Not whatcha want.